 Those are lottery-type numbers to behold.
 Even the more “run-of-the-mill” deals that are featured in the trades on a more regular basis are awe-inspiring to most screenwriters. $200,000 against $400,000 (meaning that the writer gets $200,000 first and another $200,000 if the film gets greenlit) or any variant as far as six-figure deals go.
 That’s a lot of money.
 Screenwriters dream of getting that six or seven-figure check handed to them.

-First and foremost, to debunk this misconception, in many cases yes, those deals are very similar to the lottery.
+First and foremost, to debunk this misconception, in many cases, yes, those deals are very similar to the lottery.
 However, not as one would think.
 Lottery winners are few and far between, considering the population of the world.
 It would be silly for anyone to invest their time and money in expecting to win the lottery, right?
-The same could be said for screenwriters expecting to join the six or seven figure club.
+The same could be said for screenwriters hoping to join the six or seven-figure club.

 Let’s talk about those six-figure deals (and know that this applies to both seven-figure deals and as low as five-figure deals).

 $200,000 doesn’t come in a single paycheck unless you are a high profile screenwriter that can demand such.
 Instead, it’s separated into various installments.
 So a screenwriter that signs a $200,000 against $400,000 deal isn’t getting one check in the hope of a second.
 Many elements come into play thanks to very detailed contracts written by entertainment lawyers and aided by Guild regulations.

 “But hey, that’s just the first check.”
 Well, it depends.
 Most contracts dictate that after the first initial payment, every other possible payment after that is for a draft of the script, meaning that for each further draft written (after notes are given by development executives, producers, directors, and sometimes talent), another payment is offered.
 Here’s the rub.
 That screenwriter can be replaced at any time.
 So even if they write a second draft, get that second payment, have all of those deductions taken away from that amount, the powers that be could decide that maybe the script they bought needs a new writer.
 The payments then stop there.
 No $200,000.